zeur-org/zeur-core/docs/Problem.md

+### The Problem We Solve

+Many crypto holders, particularly in Europe, view their assets as long-term investments.
+They don't want to sell, which would trigger a taxable event and cause them to miss out on potential future appreciation.
+However, they often need cash for major life purchases like a down payment on a house, a car, or other significant expenses.

+Their current options are very limited for real world spending:

+1.  **Borrow from DeFi (Aave/Compound):** Traditional DeFi lending has variable, often high-interest rates that can exceed standard consumer loans (which are ~4-7% in Europe).
+This makes borrowing for real-world expenses unpredictable and potentially expensive.
+2.  **Borrow from TradFi (Consumer/Mortgage Loan):** While rates can be lower (~3-5%), the process is slow, requires extensive paperwork, and doesn't leverage their crypto wealth.
+3.  **Use other "Zero-Interest" Protocols:** Services like Alchemix or Liquity are innovative but force borrowers to take out loans in a new, protocol-specific stablecoin (like `alUSD` or `LUSD`).
+These stablecoins lack the liquidity, trust, and direct off-ramps to be easily converted into Euros and used for real-life purchases.
+This creates a circular, self-contained crypto economy, not a bridge to the real world.

 ### The Idea: A Zero-Interest Loan Protocol for the Real EconomyAdd commentMore actions

 Our protocol is a decentralized lending platform where users can borrow real-world value against their crypto assets without paying any interest.